Beat the Heat at these Cool Orlando Attractions

 At Rosen Inn at Pointe Orlando, you can grab a lounge chair on one of our three pool decks overlooking our sparkling blue swimming pools, two of which are seasonally heated.

-Stay even cooler by picking up ice cold refreshments at The Lite Bite Mini-Market and Deli in our lobby, or a scoop of delicious Kelly’s Homemade Ice Cream from Smoooth Java.
+Stay even cooler by picking up ice cold refreshments at The Lite Bite Mini-Market & Deli in our lobby, or a scoop of delicious Kelly’s Homemade Ice Cream from Smoooth Java.

 Don’t forget to bring your sunscreen!